Special Educational Needs (SEN)

 First point of contact would be your child’s class teacher to share your concerns.

-You could also arrange to meet Gill Byrne our Inclusion Manager to discuss further.
+You could also arrange to meet Gillian Foote our Inclusion Manager to discuss further.

 Look at the SEN policy available on our website.